buildpacks/rfcs/text/0000-re-org-docs.md

 # Summary
 [summary]: #summary

-This RFC proposes reorganizing the docs website according to personas and the "four quadrants of docs" aka the [Divio documentation system](https://documentation.divio.com/structure.html).
+This RFC proposes reorganizing the docs website according to CNB personas and the "four quadrants of docs" aka the [Divio documentation system](https://documentation.divio.com/structure.html).

 # Definitions
 [definitions]: #definitions